An Overview of qdbp

 (* Variables, ints, and strings *)

-(* `Method2` takes an argument and returns it *)
+(* This method takes 1 argument and returns it *)

 Method2[arg1 | arg1]